MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/semanticfunctions.md

 years of rejection and perseverance.
 ```

 And there we have it.
-Two simple prompts that aren't asking the model for too much: 1/ we're asking it to give us a marketing slogan, and 2/ we're asking it to summarize a body of text down to two sentences.
+Two simple prompts that aren't asking the model for too much: 1/ we're asking the model to give us a marketing slogan, and separately 2/ we're asking the model to summarize a body of text down to two sentences.

 Both of these simple prompts qualify as "functions" that can be packaged as part of an SK skill.
 The only problem is that they can do only one thing — as defined by the prompt — and with no flexibility.
 We set up the first plain prompt in SK within a directory named `SloganMaker` into a file named `skprompt.txt`: